SAP-samples/codejam-cap-llm/exercises/07-define-embedding-service/README.md

 👉 Inspect your service by opening `http://localhost:4004` in your web browser.

+> If you are using SAP Business Application Studio you can not directly call `localhost` because BAS is doing a URL rewrite to `port` instead of `localhost`.
+Command + click the `localhost:4004` shown in the terminal after executing the `cds watch` command.

 ![define-embedding-service-localhost](./assets/02-define-embedding-service-localhost.png)

 You will get a UI out of the box.
 It allows you to inspect your OData service, get the API documentation, and call the different endpoints.